octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/self-hosted-runners/#list-runner-applications-for-a-repository

 Lists binaries for the runner application that you can download and run.
-Anyone with admin access to the repository can use this endpoint.
-GitHub Apps must have the `administration:read` repository permission to use this endpoint.
+Anyone with admin access to the repository and an access token with the `repo` scope can use this endpoint.

 ### parameters